parinfer/parinfer.js/lib/README.md

 This is the canonical implementation of [Parinfer]'s core transformation functions.
-Though it is written in JavaScript, it is ported and synchronized to other languages to reach all the major editors.
+Though it is written in JavaScript, it is ported and synchronized to other languages to reach most major text editors.

 See [Parinfer Design and Implementation](parinfer.js.md) for deep knowledge on inner workings.